 There are currently proposals to amend parts of the Resource Management Act.
 However, the amendments do not go far enough and may risk the lowering of environmental standards and creating further inter-generational injustice.
 Ecosystem protection must be placed at a constitutional level.
 Twenty years of the RMA and managing effects on the “environment” have seen a steady decline in a range of environmental indicators.
 When humans are defined as holding rights over property as objects to be owned, the conditions are set for a system of exploitative use of nature’s resources.
 We wish to see the sustainability provisions and ecological safeguards re-instated in legislation.

-Other matters: written constitutions, amendments to the constitution, referenda
+Other matters: written constitutions, amendments to the constitution

 There are good arguments for and against a written constitution.
 Considerations of the Common Good interest include: